nigrosimone/turbo-array/README.md

 # Turbo Array

 Turbo Array is a lightweight, high-performance library that allows you to build lazy evaluation pipelines for arrays.
-It supports operations like `filter`, `map`, `reduce`, `forEach`, and `join`, executing them efficiently only when needed.
+It supports operations like `filter`, `map`, `reduce`, `forEach`, and `join`, executing them efficiently.

+A method build with Turbo Array is 4x faster than vanilla version.

 See live example with benchmark: https://stackblitz.com/edit/turbo-array